Second Trump-Biden debate has fewer interruptions but more counterpunches

 The effort, however, appeared increasingly torturous as the debate progressed, with Trump grimacing and shaking his head and Biden gritting his teeth and stifling laughter as they waited for the other to finish.

-The backdrop to the debate — and to the election itself — is the global pandemic that is worsening after leaving than 222,000 Americans dead and upending the nation’s economy.
-Trump’s handling of the crisis is a top reason his standing in the polls has been so dire over the past several months — and his lack of introspection after contracting the disease himself has alarmed some advisers who worry that his defiant approach is turning off the voters he needs to prevail.
+The backdrop to the debate — and to the election itself — is the global pandemic that is worsening after leaving more than 222,000 Americans dead and upending the nation’s economy.
+Trump’s handling of the crisis is a top reason his standing in the polls has been so dire over the past several months — and his lack of introspection after contracting the virus himself has alarmed some advisers who worry that his defiant approach is turning off the voters he needs to prevail.

 As Trump tried to continue playing down the virus — “We’re rounding the turn,” he said — Biden pressed him repeatedly over the death toll.